smarabattula/auto_anki/README.md

 Auto Anki 4.0 is here to enhance your study experience and empower your academic success! 😊

 ## Quick start
-Install Auto-Anki with chatGPT, give your study lectures or documents to it, and voila ! your apkg file is ready! you can give it to Anki application and read your material !
+Install Auto-Anki with chatGPT, give your study lectures or documents to it, and voila ! your apkg file is ready! you can give it to Anki application and read your materials !
 Quick and Easy Peasy!

 ## Check out the video!